Industry 5.0 technologies revolutionizing fashion

 Supply Chain and Inventory

 Companies need to be able to assess and analyse data across the supply chain before they can effectively respond to supply chain disruptions.
-And that is where IoT and Big Data take part, helping track the status of items as they go through the supply chain, ensuring that everyone in the chain can access data, track status, schedule delivery and complete transactions in real time.
+And that is where IoT and Big Data come in, helping track the status of items as they go through the supply chain, ensuring that everyone in the chain can access data, track status, schedule delivery and complete transactions in real time.
 An example of this type of technology is RipePulse, which provides omnichannel synchronization and 360º visibility from order purchase to production status and order delivery.

 The adoption of technologies like AI can help fashion designers, for instance, to calculate how much fabric and other components are needed for certain garments, resulting in a decrease in waste.

-Also, the potential of addressing present industry difficulties while also opening up entirely new possibilities makes a persuasive case for 3DPC's critical necessity.
+The potential of addressing present industry difficulties while also opening up entirely new possibilities makes a persuasive case for 3DPC's critical necessity.
 By streamlining e-fashion (3D fashion) across the digital value chain, a brand can start selling digital goods first and only produce them on-demand, after the point-of-purchase.
 This is good for the environment because brands don't overproduce and don't get stuck with deadstock.

 In the same light, using 3D technology allows brands to create digital samples of future collections and send them to buyers around the world, with a much smaller carbon footprint.
-As the 3D samples don't need to be produced or transported, waste is eliminated and its footprint is reduced.
+Since the 3D samples don't need to be produced or transported, waste is eliminated and its footprint is reduced.